Frequently asked questions

 We do understand that this may be uncomfortable for you, but we believe an open and transparent government is a better government.

 As a matter of policy, we don't touch or modify the data in any way, aside from modifications listed in our About page.
 If there is a reason you believe that your information should not be part of the public record, please contact your employer.
+The comptroller's office can also remove your information from open records requests if you feel your personal safety is at risk.

 I no longer work at [state agency].
 Why is my information still listed on the website?